230109training/training/exercises/coding/react/exercise-1.md

 5. Style the component using CSS.

 ## Hints
+- This component is focused purely on retrieving information from the API and displaying it in a useful way
+    - Don't worry about including a search ability for unique pokemons, this is not what this exercise is asking for
+    - This application will be built upon, simply displaying what is retrieved from the API will not be considered enough for a front end app
 - Use TypeScript interfaces to define the shape of the data being retrieved
 - Use `useState` hook to store the list of the Pokemon within the state of the component
     - ```typescript